 Note: Earlier versions of the databases are available upon request to the authors.
 Updated: July 2022

 - ESCAP-World Bank Trade Cost Database [Stata]

 - User Note

-This database features the results from the second global survey on trade facilitation and paperless trade implementation, covering 120 countries worldwide.
-The survey instrument includes 47 measures which are related to the WTO's Trade Facilitation Agreement (TFA), “paperless trade” measures, and the specific trade facilitation measures for small and medium enterprises (SMEs), the agricultural sector and women.
-Led by ESCAP, the survey was jointly conducted by five United Nations Regional Commissions, namely, ECA, ECE, ECLAC, ESCAP and ESCWA in 2017.
+This database features the results from the second global survey on trade facilitation and paperless trade implementation, covering 128 economies worldwide.
+The survey instrument includes 53 measures which are related to the WTO's Trade Facilitation Agreement (TFA), “paperless trade” measures, and the specific trade facilitation measures for small and medium enterprises (SMEs), the agricultural sector and women.
+Led by ESCAP, the survey was jointly conducted by five United Nations Regional Commissions, namely, ECA, ECE, ECLAC, ESCAP and ESCWA in 2015, 2017 and 2019.

 This initiative is designed to more closely integrate the research capacity building and research programme implementation objectives and activities of ARTNeT, particularly under ARTNeT priority Theme 1 (trade, investment and domestic policy coherence for inclusive growth).
 It includes regional technical research workshops, support for research studies to apply techniques learned, development of related research facilitation tools, and support for dissemination of policy relevant results.

 - ESCAP Trade Analytics Portal: Gravity Model of Trade (NEW!)

 - Gravity Model User Guide: Stata version | R version